 Fred went through 55 chemotherapy treatments, five weeks of proton radiation, and one ablation procedure.
 Throughout his treatment he never forgot to stop and count his blessings.

 Of those blessings is his upcoming vacation with his children and grandchildren, his ninth since his diagnosis.
 “Everyone needs an anchor in their life, and my care team at Penn was one of mine.
 Dr. Teitelbaum was incredible at tailoring my treatment so I could have the best quality of life possible,” says Fred, “and she gave me goals to focus on.
 For me it is always taking trips with my family.
 They mean so much more to me now, and they give me hope.”

 Today, five years after his initial diagnosis, Fred is feeling strong, his cancer is stable, and he celebrates every single day that he has been given back.
 He channels his energy into teaching and writing.
 He continues to teach at Neumann University grateful every day that he is healthy enough to do so.
 Recently, Fred had a short story published in the book Chicken Soup for the Soul: Think Positive, Live Happy.
 Fred’s story, titled “I Woke Up This Morning” pays tribute to that encouraging message from the valet parking attendant.

-Aside from teaching, writing, and planning his upcoming trip, Fred enjoyed the annual PurpleStride Walk to End Pancreatic Cancer at the Please Touch Museum on November 2, 2019.
+Aside from teaching, writing, Fred enjoys attending PurpleStride Walk to End Pancreatic Cancer every November.